ebrahim-ahmed-ali/sales-vs-budget-analysis/README.md

-# sales-vs-budget-analysis
+# 📊 Sales VS Budget Analysis

-Power BI dashboard analyzing sales performance against budget, achievement, variance, and monthly trends.
+Power BI dashboard analyzing sales performance against budget, achievement, variance, product performance, and monthly trends.

-## Project Overview
+## 📌 Project Overview

-This project focuses on analyzing sales performance and profitability using Power BI.
+This project focuses on analyzing sales performance against budget using Power BI.

 The dataset was cleaned and transformed using Power Query, then analyzed and visualized through an interactive Power BI dashboard.

-The dashboard provides insights into sales, profit, regions, categories, and other key business metrics using interactive charts, slicers, and KPIs.
+The dashboard provides insights into sales performance, target achievement, sales variance, product performance, and monthly sales trends using interactive charts, slicers, and KPIs.

 ## 🛠️ Tools & Technologies